asteyven/SET08103-base/units/unit02/unit02b.md

 Perceived integrity should be reviewed and refreshed regularly.
 This is to ensure the technical team aren't missing the point of the product.

 Perceived integrity is best supported by working with customers.
 This requires communication strategies and a common language.
-[Lecture 09](../lecture09) on requirements gathering, [Lecture 10](../lecture10) on user stories, and [Lecture 12](../lecture12) on model-driven design support us here.
+[Unit 05a](../unit05/unit05a) on requirements gathering,  [Unit 05b](../unit05/unit05b) on user stories, and [Unit 06b](../unit06/unit06b) on model-driven design support us here.

 ### Tool 18: Conceptual Integrity